nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Setup
 1. Copy the file to the folder you want to use as the home folder for your MedBook.
 2. Double-click the file to start the app.

-The GUI similar to the below should appear in a few seconds.
-3. Type the command in the command box and press Enter to execute it. e.g. typing help and pressing Enter will open the help window.
-Refer to the [Features](#features) below for details of each command.
+### Controls

+In order to improve your experience when using the app, we have included the following feature:

+- Use the `↑` and `↓` arrow keys to navigate between previously entered commands in the command box.

+### Getting Started
+Follow this tutorial to get started in using MedBook:
+1. to be added.......

 --------------------------------------------------------------------------------------------------------------------